What Is the Average Height of a 6th Grader?

 **Health

 Health Considerations That May Affect Height Beyond nutrition and genetics, certain medical conditions can either accelerate or impede growth.
-Chronic illnesses such as asthma, inflammatory bowel disease, or endocrine disorders like hypothyroidism often interfere with the body’s ability to apply nutrients efficiently, leading to a slower rate of linear growth.
+Chronic illnesses such as asthma, inflammatory bowel disease, or endocrine disorders like hypothyroidism often interfere with the body’s ability to make use of nutrients efficiently, leading to a slower rate of linear growth.
 In some cases, the use of medications — particularly long‑term corticosteroids — can suppress the natural release of growth hormone, resulting in a temporary plateau in stature.

 Practical Guidance for Parents and Caregivers